-Our mission is to assure a livable planet for our grandchildren, our strategy is to support movement away from fossil fuels for creating electric power and to replace them with renewable resources.
+Our mission is to assure a livable planet for our grandchildren, our strategy is to support a rapid transition from fossil fuels to replace them with renewable resources.

 Renewable energy sources are competitive in cost with fossil fuel generation.
 But renewables such as solar and wind are only available when the sun is shining or the wind is blowing.
 Renewables may not be available during the times of peak demand.